zonza/zonza.github.io/sso.md

 group the user will ingest to.

 Each time a user logs in via SSO, ZONZA will re-check the SAML attributes and **add** any new groups.
-ZONZA will not remove any existing groups.
-This is useful if the useful for example if the users region changes and has been updated on the IDP.
+ZONZA will then **remove** any current groups that have not been specified in the SAML attributes.
+This is useful if the users region changes and has been updated on the IDP.